Pilates Loves Your Body

 My daughter was 6-years-old when she looked in the mirror and said, “I hate my body.”
 She was always saying surprising things for her age but this?
 Ugh.
 Then she said she noticed she has a belly and none of her friends have one.
 When I came back from the shock of hearing those words from her perfectly gorgeous lips, the only thing I could come up with was, “Welcome to being a woman.
 By the time you are in your twenties, you’ll have a thousand things to dislike about yourself and none of them will be true.”

-I have so many friends with the most amazing curls that spend a small fortune to diminish their natural beauty for pin-straight, a.k.a. some else’s hair.
+I have so many friends with the most amazing curls that spend a small fortune to diminish their natural beauty for pin-straight, a.k.a. someone else’s hair.
 As a tween, I spent lot of time hating the shape of my fingernails.
 I would sit and pinch and curve my fingertips trying to get that Lee Press On look!

 Apparently, this look was worldwide: